Port Security Unit 301

 The Engineering Division of a PSU is mostly composed of Machinery Technicians (MK) Damage Controlmen (DC) Electronics Technicians (ET) and Electricians Mates (EM).
 Members of the Engineering Division can expect to be trained in all areas of machinery operation and maintenance.
 Engineers apply this knowledge to ensure that the PSU remains fully mission capable at all times.

-Pictured below: Members of the Engineering Division load a cargo plane as they prepare to travel to Guantanamo Bay, Cuba.
+Pictured above: Members of the Engineering Division load a cargo plane as they prepare to travel to Guantanamo Bay, Cuba.
 Load planning school is among the many schools engineers attend to ensure that they can handle any and all exercises.

 From North Carolina, to Alaska, and to South Korea, members of a PSU can expect to conduct Active Duty for Training (ADT) anywhere in the world.